 Firstly, let us ask the question: Who is the primary beneficiary of higher rates of immunisation?
-The standard story is that the primary beneficiaries of immunisation are the free-riders who are not themselves immunised, but who benefit from a certain percentage of the people around them being immunised.
+The story we are typically not told is that the primary beneficiaries of immunisation are the free-riders who are not themselves immunised, but who benefit from a certain percentage of the people around them being immunised.
 This is because there are costs to having an immunisation.
 There is always some risk associated with any medical procedure.
 A needle stick provides a route of entry for pathogens which might go on to infect or cause medical problems for the recipient.
 The foreign material present in the immunisation might cause an immune reaction that becomes excessive or extreme or targets healthy tissue of the recipients body.
-The likelihood that the individual who is the recipient of the vaccine will actually catch the disease they are being immunised against (if they were not to be immunised) is typically very low.
+The likelihood that the particular individual who is the recipient of the vaccine would actually catch the disease they are being immunised against (if they were not to be immunised) is typically very low.
+Typically many orders of magnitude more people don't get the disease than people who do (with or without herd immunity).

 The harms of the disease the recipient is being immunised against are also typically very low.
-Measles doesn't cause too many problems for healthy, robust individuals with good immune systems.
-Measles can be deadly in those who are immuno-compromised.
-It typically isn't the case that immuno-compromised individuals are recipients of vaccines, however.
-Again, the standard story is that the primary beneficiaries of vaccination are the individuals who are not themselves immunised and who are benefiting from herd immunity.
-The standards story is also that those who benefit the most are those who are immuno-compromised who are likely to suffer greatly if they become infected.
+Measles, for example, doesn't cause too many problems for healthy, robust individuals with good immune systems who are more likely to experience it as not laboratory diagnosed cold or flu.

+While measles can be deadly in those who are immuno-compromised it typically isn't the case that immuno-compromised individuals are recipients of vaccines.
+Again, the story we are typically not told is that the primary beneficiaries of vaccination are the individuals who are not themselves immunised and who are benefiting from herd immunity.
+The story we are typically not told is also that those who benefit the most are those who are immuno-compromised who are likely to suffer greatly if they become infected.
 Immuno-compromisation can be due to many things.
 Particularly, due to immuno-suppressant therapy to assist with cancer treatment, or in individual's who are HIV positive (for example) but are functioning okay due to their access to anti-virals.
-Māori are under-represented in these populations, however, so it seems very hard indeed to understand the claim that higher rates of immunisation in Māori are something that primarily benefits Māori even though we can understand that they have been the target for intervention (higher rates of immunisation for Māori).
+Unless Māori are over-represented in these populations it seems hard indeed to understand the claim that higher rates of immunisation in Māori are something that primarily benefits Māori even though we can understand that they have been the target for intervention (higher rates of immunisation for Māori).